 Next in the family was the boy, Aksel, who died of pneumonia at the age of six months.

 The fifth was also named Aksel (1909-84).
 He later changed the spelling to Axel.
 He too obtained free mellemskole education in Thisted.
 He served an apprenticeship as a woodcarver while in his teens, and found employment in Malmö, Sweden.
 Later he became proficient in other forms of art.
+See some of his art on this page.

 Upon completing his apprenticeship he wanted to join us in Nova Scotia and actually crossed the Atlantic and landed in Jamaica; however he developed appendicitis and had to return to Europe.
 He had his appendix removed in Holland, and Peter fetched him home.